An Introduction to Client-side JavaScript

 Posted on • tagged with

-Have you ever thought to yourself while building a website, how could I create HTML elements and bind them to the DOM?
-This article explains some of the fundamentals for interacting with the DOM tree using client-side JavaScript.
+Have you ever thought to yourself while building a website, how could I manipulate the DOM?
+Possibly create new HTML elements or modify existing elements?
+This article explains some of the fundamentals for interacting with the DOM using client-side JavaScript.

-Maybe you've been tasked with writing a function that creates multiple <li> list elements.
-If you wanted to programmaticlly set attributes and apply styles, this is where the power client-side JavaScript really shines!
+Maybe you've been tasked with writing a function that creates an unordered list <ul> with multiple list items <li> populated with data returned from an API.
+You can use DOM methods to create these HTML elements programmaticlly and define text content, set attributes, and apply styles.
+This is where the power of client-side JavaScript for DOM manipulation really shines!

 Client-side means that the JavaScript code is run on the client machine, which is the browser.
-Server-side JavaScript means that the code is run on the server which is serving web pages.
+Server-side JavaScript means that the code is run on a server and won't be executed in a browser environment.

 This post will aim to cover:

-2. Creating and setting attributes to HTML DOM elements
+3. Creating and setting attributes for HTML elements

-3. Binding the created HTML elements to the DOM
+4. Binding newly created HTML elements to the DOM

 What is JavaScript?